osiam/server/docs/detailed_reference_installation.md

 to create the user and the database, granting the user full access to the database and finally quitting the database commandline.

-Go to the directory where you unpacked the sources. **Note:** The following statements have to be executed as the ong database user.

-If you already have an old setup delete all tables by calling

-    $ psql -f ./resource-server/src/main/sql/drop_all.sql -U ong
-    $ psql -f ./auth-server/src/main/sql/drop_all.sql -U ong

-Now initialize the database by calling

-    $ psql -f ./resource-server/src/main/sql/init_ddl.sql -U ong
-    $ psql -f ./auth-server/src/main/sql/init_ddl.sql -U ong

-Next you need to insert some basic data to the database by calling,

-**but please change the auth server client secret!**

-    $ psql -f ./resource-server/src/main/sql/init_data.sql -U ong
-    $ psql -f ./auth-server/src/main/sql/init_data.sql -U ong

-If you want to setup a test environment where you have some basic data to play with, you can create some scopes, grants, a test client and a simple user by calling

-    $ psql -f ./resource-server/src/main/sql/example_data.sql -U ong
-    $ psql -f ./auth-server/src/main/sql/example_data.sql -U ong

-If your Linux user is not 'ong' you may get an an error message like
+If your Linux user is not 'ong' you may get an error message like

     psql: FATAL:  Peer authentication failed for user "ong"